HOW DO I?

 Receives animals found within Salinas and Marina city limits.
 Animals are currently housed at MCAS.
 SPCA for Monterey County

 Address:1002 Highway 68, Monterey

 (831) 373-2631, (831) 373-2631

-Receives animals from the city of Monterey, Seaside, Pacific Grove, Gonzales, and Presidio of Monterey (Fort Ord) and also accepts owner-surrendered animals.
-Marina Animal Shelter
+Receives animals from the city of Monterey, Seaside, Pacific Grove, Gonzales, Soledad, King City and Presidio of Monterey (Fort Ord) and also accepts owner-surrendered animals.
+Santa Cruz

 Santa Cruz Website

 Address: Has shelters in Scotts Valley and Watsonville.
-Receives animals found within Santa Cruz County.
-(831) 454-7303 Soledad
+Receives animals found within Santa Cruz County and some contracting cities.
+(831) 454-730

 Animal Friends Rescue Project (AFRP) is a 501(c)3 nonprofit organization based in Pacific Grove, California.
 We are dedicated to finding good permanent homes for abandoned, stray, and abused companion animals and ending the pet overpopulation crisis through focused spay/neuter programs

 POMDR's mission is to be a resource and advocate for senior dogs and senior people on California’s Central Coast.